 Officially, no. The current student representative will leave the board the day before you take office.
-However, you are encouraged to make contact with them to talk about the role, the issues they were working on during their time on the board and anything that's coming up.
-This will give you a good perspective of the types of things being discussed at board level and ensure you come prepared to your first meeting!
+However, you are encouraged to make contact with them to talk about the role, the issues they were working on during their time on the board, and anything that's coming up.
+You'll gain a good perspective about what's being discussed at board level and ensure you come prepared to your first meeting!